How Do I Choose a Therapist (When I’m Already Overthinking It)? Private Therapy in Southampton & Online

 I offer:

-• Online therapy across the UK for flexibility and continuity
+Private therapy online UK wide for flexibility and continuity

 There’s space here to talk.
 Or to be quiet.
 To not know where to start.
 You don’t need a diagnosis.
 You don’t need to explain it all.
 You just need to feel that this could be a space where you can be real.